fhvilshoj/ECINN/README.md

 ### Running the code
 # ECINN: Efficient Counterfactuals from Invertible Neural Networks

-This is the official code base for the paper [ECINN: Efficient Counterfactuals from Invertible Neural Networks](https://arxiv.org/abs/2103.13701).
+This code is based on [ECINN: Efficient Counterfactuals from Invertible Neural Networks](https://arxiv.org/abs/2103.13701).

 ## Practical stuff